rowebyrowe/AI-102/README.md

 ## Analyze text
 <details><summary>Retrieve and process key phrases</summary>
+ Key phrase extraction is the process of evaluating the text of a document, or documents, and then identifying the main points around the context of the document(s).

+Key phrase extraction works best for larger documents (the maximum size that can be analyzed is 5,120 characters).
 </details>

 <details><summary>Retrieve and process entities</summary>
+ Named Entity Recognition identifies entities that are mentioned in the text.
+Entities are grouped into categories and subcategories, for example:

+ 1. Person
+ 2. Location
+ 3. DateTime
+ 4. Organization
+ 5. Address
+ 6. Email
+ 7. URL
+**Linked Entities**
+In some cases, the same name might be applicable to more than one entity.
+For example, does an instance of the word "Venus" refer to the planet or the goddess from mythology?

+Entity linking can be used to disambiguate entities of the same name by referencing an article in a knowledge base.
+Wikipedia provides the knowledge base for the Text Analytics service.
+Specific article links are determined based on entity context within the text.
 </details>

 <details><summary>Retrieve and process sentiment</summary>
+ Sentiment analysis is used to evaluate how positive or negative a text document is, which can be useful in various workloads, such as:

+ 1. Evaluating a movie, book, or product by quantifying sentiment based on reviews.
+ 2. Prioritizing customer service responses to correspondence received through email or social media messaging.

+When using the Language service to evaluate sentiment, the response includes overall document sentiment and individual sentence sentiment for each document submitted to the service.

+Sentence sentiment is based on confidence scores for positive, negative, and neutral classification values between 0 and 1.

+Overall document sentiment is based on sentences:

+1. If all sentences are neutral, the overall sentiment is neutral.
+2. If sentence classifications include only positive and neutral, the overall sentiment is positive.
+3. If the sentence classifications include only negative and neutral, the overall sentiment is negative.
+4. If the sentence classifications include positive and negative, the overall sentiment is mixed.

 </details>

 <details><summary>Detect the language used in text</summary>
+The Language Detection API evaluates text input and, for each document submitted, returns language identifiers with a score indicating the strength of the analysis.
+The Language service recognizes up to 120 languages.
+ You can parse the results of this analysis to determine which language is used in the input document.
+The response also returns a score, which reflects the confidence of the model (a value between 0 and 1).
+Language detection can work with documents or single phrases.
+It's important to note that the document size must be under 5,120 characters.
+The size limit is per document and each collection is restricted to 1,000 items (IDs).
 </details>

 <details><summary> Detect personally identifiable information (PII)</summary>